swent-epfl/public/faq.md

 While still a student, the course staff is here to help, but most importantly they are here to prepare you to be self-sufficient in the real world.
 There are several methods to get help in SwEnt:

-1. We teach you several methods for how to find information on your own self-sufficiency.
+1. We teach you several methods for how to find information on your own, in a self-sufficient manner.
 The first step is to use online resources on your own (documentation, tutorials, etc.) to understand the context around your question and its answer.
 Web search provides a good way to find answers, though the context may be missing.
-LLMs provide excellent starting points in your search, because they can understand the broader context of your question, but their answers can occasionally be the result of hallucinations.
+LLMs provide excellent starting points in your search, because they can understand the broader context of your question, but sometimes their plausably looking answers can lead you down the wrong path and waste your time.
 2. The next step is to post your question on Ed.
 Here you would get help from your peers, as well as the course staff.
-You can even post anonymously to your peers, if you are shy (though the staff always knows the identity of the poster).
-The most effective way to get help is to explain what you have already done to try and answer the question on your own &ndash; if others see that you invested time in getting an answer, they will be more willing to invest their time too in helping you find the answer.
+You can even post anonymously to your peers, if you are shy (the staff always knows the identity of the poster).
+The best way to get help is to explain what you have already done to try and answer the question on your own&mdash;if others see that you invested time in getting an answer, they will be more willing to also invest their own time to help you find the answer.
 3. If this fails, reach out to your coaches.
 The same criterion as above applies: explain what you have done to solve the problem on your own.
 4. If the coaches cannot help, then email swent-staff@dslab.org.
 5. If you have a private matter that you wish to discuss exclusively with Prof. Candea (e.g., a personal situation that is affecting you emotionally), then send him email directly.

 The SwEnt staff is here to help you become someone who successfully solves the world's problems using software.
-Providing you with the right amount of support (and not more) at the right point in time (and not earlier) is central to our pedagogical mission.
+Providing you with the right amount of support (and not more) at the right point in time (and not earlier) is central to our  mission.

+## Can I choose the time of the Friday meeting with coaches?

+Mostly yes.
+If you have a commitment for an hour or two on Friday mornings (e.g., you're a student assistant in a course, you're taking another course whose lecture is at that time, etc.) you can discuss with your team and find a time that works for the entire team to meet in-person with the coaches.
+The coaches will then ask each of their teams for their availabilities and will strive to schedule the meetings such that everyone can be accommodated.
+With a bit of flexibility on your part, this will be easy to resolve.

 ## Why use Kotlin/Jetpack instead of cross-platform frameworks?